 Chapter 7 bankruptcy often allows you to receive a clean financial slate, blocking any creditors from garnishing your wages or hounding you for money.
 However, it also makes it difficult to hold on to any non-exempt property.
 For those with significant equity in property, or significant delinquencies in mortgage or other secured debt that will need to be cured, Chapter 7 might not be the best option.

 Although it’s a longer and more complex process, a Chapter 13 filing allows you to gradually repay the money you owe while retaining ownership over your property.
 As an experienced bankruptcy attorney in Little Rock, AR, we can help advocate for the best plan to suit your needs while minimizing the amount paid to unsecured creditors.

-Chapter 11 bankruptcy can be used to reorganize the debts of a business so that it can continue to operate.
-For businesses looking for a plan to move forward, or for the tools and the opportunity to rework their operation if they had some breathing room, Chapter 11 bankruptcy can provide a process to address problems and work towards their solutions in a more regimented environment with court oversight.
+Chapter 11 bankruptcy focuses on reorganizing the debts of a business so it can remain operational.
+For businesses looking for a plan to move forward or for the opportunity to rework and restructure their operations, Chapter 11 bankruptcy can provide a structured process for addressing problems and working towards lasting solutions.

-Chapter 12 bankruptcy can be used to reorganize the debts of family farmers or fishermen so they can continue to farm or fish.
-Chapter 12 has strict requirements on eligibility regarding sources of income, amount of debt, and the types of operations that are eligible.
-For those who qualify, Chapter 12 can be a powerful tool to help recover from bad debt, bad accounting, or just bad luck.
+Chapter 12 bankruptcy has strict requirements on eligibility regarding sources of income, amount of debt, and the types of operations that are eligible (such as family farmers or fishermen).
+For those who qualify, Chapter 12 can be the right tool to help start over and rebuild.